vladimirs-git/cisco-acl/README.rst

 	#   permit tcp host 1.1.1.1 eq 1 2 2.2.2.0 0.0.0.255 range 3 4
 	#   deny ip any any
 	#   remark ===== web =====
-	#   permit tcp any any eq 80
+	#   permit tcp any any eq www
 	#   remark ===== dns =====
-	#   permit udp any any eq 53
+	#   permit udp any any eq domain
-	#   permit tcp any any eq 53
+	#   permit tcp any any eq domain

 	for item in acl1:
 		print(repr(item))